nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-10-02-powershell-tfs-2013-api-1-get-tfscollection-and-tfs-services/index.md

 ---
 title: "PowerShell TFS 2013 API #1 - Get TfsCollection and TFS Services"
+description: "Learn to harness PowerShell with the TFS 2013 API in this comprehensive guide.
+Discover essential functions to manage TFS collections and services effectively!"
 date: 2013-10-02
 creator: Martin Hinshelwood
 id: "10149"